 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Round barrow E of Southcliffe Road, Mudeford is a Bronze Age burial monument located in Hampshire, England.
-The barrow forms part of a significant group of round barrows in the Mudeford area, which represent the funerary practices of Bronze Age communities in the region.
-This monument survives as an earthwork and is of archaeological importance for understanding Bronze Age settlement and burial patterns in the Hampshire landscape.
-The barrow is recorded and protected as a scheduled ancient monument under the National Heritage List for England designation NHLE 1002398.
+Round barrow E of Southcliffe Road, Mudeford is a Bronze Age burial mound located in Hampshire.
+The barrow forms part of a Bronze Age barrow cemetery in the Mudeford area, demonstrating the funerary practices and settlement patterns of prehistoric communities in this region.
+As a scheduled ancient monument, it represents an important archaeological resource for understanding Bronze Age burial traditions in southern England.

 Round barrow E of Southcliffe Road, Mudeford is a scheduled monument protected by Historic England under reference 1002398.
 View the official record →

-Round barrow E of Southcliffe Road, Mudeford is a Bronze Age burial monument located in Hampshire, England.
+Round barrow E of Southcliffe Road, Mudeford is a Bronze Age burial mound located in Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002398.

 Round barrow E of Southcliffe Road, Mudeford is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002398.